 - Make the citronette: In a small bowl, whisk together the lemon zest and juice, garlic, thyme, mint and parsley.
 While whisking, drizzle in the olive oil until the dressing is well blended.
 Set aside until you’re ready to serve.

 - Rinse the squash and gently pat dry with a clean tea towel or paper towels.
 Place in a serving bowl (if you are not serving the salad immediately, refrigerate the squash until later).

 - Right before serving, whisk the citronette last time.
 Toss the squash with the feta, pine nuts and citronette.
 Serve immediately.

-- Adapted from Small Gatherings: Seasonal Menus for Cozy Dinners by Jessica Strand.
+Recipe adapted from Small Gatherings: Seasonal Menus for Cozy Dinners by Jessica Strand.

-- Leftover salad will keep well in the refrigerator for a day or two.
+Storage suggestions: Leftover salad will keep well in the refrigerator for a day or two.

-- Feel free to change up the fresh herbs; you’ll need about one tablespoon chopped herbs in total.
+Change it up: Feel free to change up the fresh herbs; you’ll need about one tablespoon chopped herbs in total.

-- To make this recipe vegan, omit the feta and make up for it with sliced kalamata olives or capers.
+Make it vegan: Omit the feta and make up for it with sliced kalamata olives or capers.